Last updated: March 5, 2026

 The reason why pips are important in forex trading

-• Universal measurement: Pips provide a standardized way to express price changes across all different currency pairs.
+• Universal Measurement: Pips provide a standardized way to express price changes across all different currency pairs, regardless of the exchange rate’s absolute value.

-• Calculating profit and loss: The number of these units a trade gains or loses, multiplied by the pip value, directly translates into a monetary profit or loss.
+• Calculating Profit and Loss: The exact number of pips a trade gains or loses, multiplied by your chosen pip value, directly translates into your monetary outcome.

-• Defining risk and reward: These small increments are the basis of risk management.
-Traders define their risk by setting stop-loss orders a specific number of pips away from their entry.
+• Defining Risk and Reward (The Most Crucial Role): Pips are the absolute foundation of risk management.
+Professional traders do not guess; they define their financial risk by setting Stop-Loss and Take-Profit orders a specific number of pips away from their entry.
+(We will explore exactly how to calculate this in Section 5).

 4. How Lot Size Influences Pip Value and Trading Outcome